 pileofbooks“Crossover” is what the publishing industry calls books that appeal to both adults and teenagers.
 Books can cross over in both directions: they’re especially popular if they win awards, or reviewers rave about them.
-Here are twenty-nine great reads that both adults and young adults might enjoy, organised by date of first publication.
+Here are thirty great reads that both adults and young adults might enjoy, organised by date of first publication.

 1. Northanger Abbey, Jane Austen, 1817